marktoda/universal-deployer/README.md

 Once finished with this process, you just send some ETH to this single-use address on any chain and send the raw transaction.

+## Benefits over traditional deployment methods
+- Easily deploy a contract to the same address across chains
+    - No need to manage deployer key nonces, and no risk of accidentally using up the nonce
+- Simple trust model
+    - If you trust the contract address on one chain, you can trust it on all chains
+    - If the address is the same, the code & args must be the same as well
+- Decentralized deployments
+    - Contract deployments can be publicly shared and deployed to any chain by anybody

 ## Features
 - Efficient vanity address generation
     - Specify a prefix